Family Reunion Planning Guide

-Ideas, Tips, & Tricks for Planning Memorable Family Get-Togethers & Festivities
+Ideas, Tips & Printable Fun for Planning Memorable Family Get-Togethers & Festivities

 It's family reunion planning time!
 Whether you are planning a backyard barbecue for 20 or a family fete' for 500, planning a family reunion can be very rewarding – and also overwhelming, stressful, and time-consuming.
 We've got your back!

 Pro Tip: If social distancing is the name of the game this year or family members can’t physically attend for other reasons, get extra creative and think "virtual reunion” or a hybrid gathering of in-person and virtual attendees.
 Be sure to check out our ideas for virtual activities at the end of this article.

 Following these tips and guidelines will help the planning go smoothly and bring more fun for everyone:

 We wish you a fun and memorable Family Reunion this year using all the SignUp planning tips and ideas below.
 Please share your experiences on our Facebook page so we can celebrate your memories!

 Every year, somehow the planning of the family reunion lands squarely in your lap.
 Maybe you really enjoy the planning, or maybe you are guilted into it, "You always do such a great job!" -- "It would fall apart if you didn't plan it!"
 But just because you are in charge doesn't mean you have to shoulder ALL the responsibility.